itf/6s092/courses/IAP19/PS/PS07/content.md

 </question>

 <question multiplechoice>
-csq_prompt = "How long does it take to complete the level by merging all the chunks of size $2^i$?" csq_renderer = "radio" csq_soln = '$\\Theta(n)$'
+csq_prompt = "How long does it take to complete the step by merging all the chunks of size $2^i$?" csq_renderer = "radio" csq_soln = '$\\Theta(n)$'
 csq_options = ['$\\Theta(1)$', '$\\Theta(i)$', '$\\Theta(n)$', '$\\Theta(2^i)$']